GrayGirling/FTL/doc/markdown/FTL-build-setup.md

 ## Recommended Build Environments

-This code can be built under Windows, Linux and Mac OSX.
+This code can be built under Windows, Linux (including the Windows Subsystem for Linux) and Mac OSX.
 Each has a recommended tool set that may need to be installed before building is possible.

 In brief the tools are as follows:

   - Windows - MinGW (minmalist GNU for Windows)

   - Linux - standard gcc tools from the Linux distribution

   - Mac OS X - the MacPort tools

 ## Windows Build Environment - MinGW